VUmcCGP/wisecondor/README.md

 `--zscore x` | Z-score cutoff to call segments as aberrations (default: x=5)
 `--alpha x` | P-value cutoff for calling circular binary segmentation breakpoints (default: x=1e-4)
 `--beta x` | When beta is given, `--zscore` is ignored.
 Beta sets a ratio cutoff for aberration calling.
 It's a number between 0 (liberal) and 1 (conservative) and, when used, is optimally close to the purity (e.g. fetal/tumor fraction)
 `--blacklist x` | Blacklist for masking additional regions; requires headerless .bed file.
-This is particularly useful when the reference set is too small to recognize some obvious loci (such as centromeres; example at `./example.blacklist/centromere.hg38.txt`)
+This is particularly useful when the reference set is too small to recognize some obvious loci (such as centromeres; examples at `./example.blacklist/`)
 `--gender x` | Force WisecondorX to analyze this case as male (M) or female (F).
 Useful when e.g. dealing with a loss of chromosome Y, which causes erroneous gender predictions (choices: x=F or x=M)
 `--bed` | Outputs tab-delimited .bed files (trisomy 21 NIPT example at `./example.bed`), containing all necessary information  **(\*)**
 `--plot` | Outputs custom .png plots (trisomy 21 NIPT example at `./example.plot`), directly interpretable  **(\*)**